 A must see in summer / early Autumn in Saitama.

-There was no rice paddy art in 2020, but it is back in 2021.
+There was no rice paddy art in 2020, but it has been back since 2021.
 The rice planting event – the preparation for the art – has been scheduled to take place on June 11th.
 Yes, the rice is not painted – it is planted to create the mesmerizing ‘tanbo art’.
 Furthermore, the image changes each year.
-The 2022 image has been decided – a beautiful depiction of some of the most famous symbols of Japan.
+The 2022 image has been decided.
+In 2021, it was a beautiful depiction of some of the most famous symbols of Japan.
 However, in 2022, they are going for a more contemporary image.
 The 2022 image will be a collaboration with the popular football (soccer) anime “Ao ashi” (also sometimes written as one word Aoashi).

 The rice field art at Kodai Hasu no Sato, Gyoda in Saitama is the largest rice paddy art display near Tokyo.
 You can see the display in August and September.

 Rice Paddy Art

-The rice field art is back in 2021.
-Due to the pandemic there was none in 2020.
-The last, as per the featured image at the top of the post, was in 2019.
+The featured image at the top of the post is from the 2019 display.
 It coincided with the rugby world cup.
 One of the stadiums used during the rugby world cup is nearby at Kumagaya Sports and Culture park.
 There was no rice field art in 2020 due to the pandemic.
 But thankfully it came back, with a particularly striking image, in 2021.

 The depiction is made from planted, not painted rice plants.
 It is absolutely incredible.
 The image is usually crystal clear for most of September.
 The image usually starts to become clear in early August.
 However, in 2021 the image was already clear by the middle of July.
 It is too early to tell when it will become visible in 2022.
 In 2021 because the image became clear much earlier than usual, it also faded earlier.
 It was over before the end of September.
 The same may well happen in 2022.
 Normally, it starts to fade at the start of October.